agihil/course-catalog-canonicity/README.md

 15 study programs were obtained that way.

 #### Switzerland
-The starting point for Switzerland was the website https://www.berufsberatung.ch/dyn/show/17500, which already offers degree programs in the subject "German Linguistics and Literature". are already listed.
+The starting point for Switzerland was the website https://www.berufsberatung.ch/dyn/show/17500, which already offers degree programs in the subject "German Linguistics and Literature" are already listed.
 As with Germany and Austria, these degree programs were adjusted and enriched with additional data.
 12 study programs were obtained that way.

 ### Selection
-Zunächst war die Idee, Studiengänge auszuwählen.
-Als Parameter sollten die Art des Abschlusses dienen und ob es sich um einen Lehramts-Studiengang handelte oder nicht.
-Für Deutschland wurde außerdem berücksichtigt, ob es sich um ein ehemals ostdeutsches oder westdeutsches Bundesland handelte.
-Um ein Vorlesungsverzeichnis zu scrapen muss man sich mit dessen Struktur vertraut machen.
-Da das etwas Zeit kostet wurde schnell klar, dass es sinnvoller wäre, alle Veranstaltungen einer Uni im Bereich NDL zu scrapen, wenn man sich schon mit der Struktur vertraut gemacht hat, anstatt den jeweiligen Studiengang als zusätzlich einschränkenden Parameter zu behalten.
-Deshalb wurden die Listen von Studiengängen reduziert auf Listen von Universitäten.
-Für Deutschland wurden drei Universitäten aus den ehemals ostdeutschen Bundesländern, drei aus den ehemals westdeutschen Bundesländern ausgewählt (Berlin wurde beiden Gruppen zugerechnet).
-Wurde eine Uni eines Bundeslandes ausgewählt, wurden die anderen Unis dieses Bundeslands aus der Liste entfernt, damit kein Bundesland mit zwei Unis vertreten wäre.
-Für Österreich wurden zwei, für die Schweiz ein Bundesland ausgewählt.
-Die Zufallsauswahl wurde für einzelne Fälle wiederholt, wenn es kein Online-Vorlesungsverzeichnis gab, das den Kriterien entsprach (s. u.: Scraping).
+The initial idea was to select degree programs.
+The parameters used were the type of degree and whether or not it was a teacher training course.
+For Germany, it was also taken into account whether it was a former East German or West Germany.
+In order to scrape a course catalog, you have to familiarize yourself with its structure.
+Since this takes some time, it quickly became clear that it would make more sense to scrape all courses of a university in the field of NDL (modern German literature) if you have already familiarized yourself with the structure, instead of keeping the respective course of study as an additional limiting parameter.
+Therefore, the lists of study programs were reduced to lists of universities.
+For Germany, three universities were selected from the former East German states and three from the former West German states (Berlin was included in both groups).
+If a university from a federal state was selected, the other universities from this federal state were removed from the list so that no federal state would be represented by two universities.
+Two universities were selected for Austria and one for Switzerland.
+The random selection was repeated for individual cases if there was no online course catalog that met the criteria (see below: Scraping).

 ## Scraping
-Die per Zufallsauswahl gewählten Universitäten wurden anschließend daraufhin überprüft: ob sie ein online zugängliches Vorlesungsverzeichnis haben, ob dieses mindestens 10 Semester zurücking und ob es sich hinsichtlich der hier relevanten Kriterien (Einschränkung auf Modern German Literature) scrapen lässt.
-Fälle, in denen diese Kriterien nicht erfüllt waren, wurden als Nonresponse betrachtet und eine Zufallsauswahl (unter Rücknahme aller Unis des jew.
-Bundeslands) wiederholt.
-Was bedeutet: Ein Vorlesungsverzeichnis lässt sich nicht scrapen?
-In manchen Fällen waren etwa die Suchfunktionen im Vorlesungsverzeichnis eingeschränkt, Namen von Studiengängen und Modulordnungen haben zu oft gewechselt, sodass sich für mich als Außenstehende ohne sehr aufwendige Detailanalyse nicht nachvollziehen ließ, wie ich die nötigen Informationen automatisiert abgreifen kann.
-In jedem Fall involvierte das Scrapen, sich damit vertraut zu machen, wie das Online-Vorlesungsverzeichnis strukturiert ist, wo die Veranstaltungen aus dem Bereich NDL liegen oder wie sie benannt sind.
-Der für das Scraping verwendete Code war damit für die unterschiedlichen Unis sehr individuell und sicherlich ist das Datenset nicht vollständig korrekt.
+The randomly selected universities were then checked to see whether they had an online course catalog, whether this went back at least 10 semesters and whether it could be scraped with regard to the criteria relevant here (specification that it is an NDL course).
+Cases in which these criteria were not met were considered non-responses and a random selection was repeated.
+What does this mean: A course catalog cannot be scraped?
+In some cases, for example, the search functions in the course catalog were limited, the names of degree programs and module regulations changed too often, so that it was not possible for me as an outsider to understand how I could automatically access the necessary information without very extensive detailed analysis.
+In any case, the scraping involved familiarizing myself with how the online course catalog is structured, where the NDL courses are located or how they are named.
+The code used for scraping was therefore very individual for the different universities and the data set is certainly not completely correct since in some cases relevant courses may not have been found.
+(Since I cleaned the dataset afterwards for example from courses of the medieval field or from Linguistics it is to be expected that the precision is high, but the recall may be not).

 ## Scraped courses data
-Insgesamt wurden auf diesem Weg 7185 Veranstaltungen gescraped, von 6127 davon konnten auch Kursbeschreibungen gescraped werden.
+A total of 7185 events were scraped in this way, 6127 of which also had course descriptions scraped.
 The course descriptions contain a total of 868125 tokens and have an average length of 141,7 tokens.
-Figures 1 and 2 in the subfolder results show the quantitites of descriptions and titles obtained per semester and uni.
+Figures figures/total_numbers1.png and figures/total_numbers2.png show the quantitites of descriptions and titles obtained per semester and uni.
 The figures are plotted using the notebook total_numbers.ipynb.

 ## Manual annotation
 Six course descriptions were randomly chosen from each university for manual annotation.
 References to Persons (NEs) and, as a subset, to writers were annotated.
 Of the 179 NEs identified, about 53%, belong to writers.
 This led to the insight that Named Entitiy Recognition (NER) alone is not sufficient to identify writers.